Fourth of July tales from the emergency room

 The boy who cried 'burn'

-Last year, a teen about 14 years old had to be medically evacuated from northern Michigan to Helen DeVos Children's Hospital in Grant Rapids after he fell into a campfire, said Erica Michiels, associate director for the hospital's pediatric emergency department.
+In 2016, a teen about 14 years old had to be medically evacuated from northern Michigan to Helen DeVos Children's Hospital in Grand Rapids after he fell into a campfire, said Erica Michiels, associate director for the hospital's pediatric emergency department.

 First responders had initially reported to doctors that the teen was "burned black" and sustained surface burns to more than 30 percent of his body, causing his family and emergency physicians to fear the worst, Michiels said.